-- Angiofibromas (flesh-colored tumor of blood vessels and fibrous tissue) or plaques on the face
+- Angiofibromas (skin-colored growths of blood vessels and fibrous tissue) on the face

-- Fibromas (fibrous tumors) around or under the fingernails or toenails
+- Fibromas (hard growths) around or under the fingernails or toenails

 - Multiple light-colored areas on the skin, known as hypomelanotic macules or ash leaf spots

-- Shagreen patch (rough mass of tissue on the surface of the skin)
+- Shagreen patch (rough growth of tissue on the surface of the skin)